 Covered interest arbitrage is a trading strategy in which a trader can exploit the interest rate differential between two currencies.
 They do this by using a forward contract to control their exposure to risk.

 The forward contract enables the trader to lock in an exchange rate in the future, while at the same time buying currency at the spot price in the present.

 In a covered interest arbitrage strategy for EUR/USD a trader could do the following:

 - Start with a certain amount of US dollars

-- Recognize that the interest rate in the eurozone is more favorable than interest rates in the US
+- Recognise that the interest rate in the eurozone is more favourable than interest rates in the US

-- Realize the interest rate payments on euros
+- Realise the interest rate payments on euros

 - Convert your euros back into US dollars at the exchange rate guaranteed by the forward contract